kyma-project/kyma-environment-broker/docs/user/05-70-manage-kyma-environment-through-cis-provisioning-service.md

    export KUBECONFIG=kubeconfig.yaml
    ```

-10. Verify the connection to the cluster by running a kubectl command to get pods:
+10. Verify the connection to the cluster by running a kubectl command to get Pods:

     ```bash
     kubectl get pods